-This Charity Law Bulletin is a summary of current legal issues provided as an information service by Carter & Associates.
-It is current only as of the date of the Bulletin and does not reflect subsequent changes in the law.
-The Charity Law Bulletin is distributed with the understanding that it does not constitute legal advice or establish the solicitor/client relationship by way of any information contained herein.
+DISCLAIMER: This is a summary of current legal issues provided as an information service by Carter & Associates.
+It is current only as of the date of the summary and does not reflect subsequent changes in the law.
+The summary is distributed with the understanding that it does not constitute legal advice or establish the solicitor/client relationship by way of any information contained herein.
 The contents are intended for general information purposes only and under no circumstances can be relied upon for legal decision-making.
-Readers are advised to consult with a qualified lawyer and obtain a written opinion concerning the specifics of their particular situation.
+Readers are advised to consult with a gualified lawyer and obtain a written opinion